dvsa/cvs-svc-enquiry/README.md

 The following scripts are available, for further information please refer to the project `package.json` file:

 - <b>start</b>: `npm start` - _launch serverless offline service_
+- <b>start:dev</b>: `npm run start:dev` - _launch serverless offline service with dockerised DB_
 - <b>dev</b>: `npm run dev` - _run in parallel the service and unit tests in_ `--watch` _mode with live reload_.
 - <b>test</b>: `npm t` - _execute the unit test suite_
 - <b>build</b>: `npm run build` - _bundle the project for production_

+### Local database

+The project needs a database available in order to run locally.
+The `npm run start:dev` command, and by extension `npm run dev` as well, will automatically set up a database running in a docker container in the background for you and populate it with sample data.
+The connection details for viewing the database can be found in `src/infrastructure/localSecretsManagerService.ts`.
+Running `npm run start:dev` repeatedly will only initialise a single docker container, and your changes to the database will only be removed if you delete the container.
+For more information about the Docker cli, please refer to the [documentation](https://docs.docker.com/engine/reference/commandline/cli/).

 ### Offline